astromechza/score-flyio/README.md

     	The target Fly.io region name otherwise the region will be assigned when you deploy
 ```

-The `run` command will validate and transform the Score file into a Fly.io App Configuration (`fly.toml`) which can then be deployed.

 ```
 FLY_APP_NAME=score-flyio-1234
 $ score-flyio run --app ${FLY_APP_NAME} examples/01-hello-world.score.yaml > fly.toml